 The suspension proceedings may be initiated with due cause, such as violation of university, graduate school, college, departmental, or program policies as they relate to graduate education; negligence and gross misconduct such as abuse of power; and unameliorated conflicts of interest that undermine graduate education including quality, rigor, and support for student success.

 Suspension of Tenure-stream or Non-Tenure-stream Graduate Faculty Status.
 Suspension of graduate faculty status can be initiated by the Vice Provost & Dean of Graduate Education with the support of the faculty member’s home department, including consultation with the department head, college dean, and a vote of the home department faculty recommending suspension.
 Alternatively, the suspension proceedings may be initiated directly by the Graduate Council.
-The graduate faculty, the college, and the department head member will have an opportunity to provide input for Graduate Council and AVP’s consideration during their deliberations.
+The graduate faculty, the college, and the department head member will have an opportunity to provide input for Graduate Council and the Vice Provost & Dean’s consideration during their deliberations.

-Suspension shall be imposed by the AVP for Graduate Education after a majority vote in favor of the suspension by Graduate Council.
-The faculty member has the option of appealing the decision to the provost’s office.
-Upon the receipt of the appeal request, the provost has one calendar month to overturn this decision, otherwise the decision stands.
+Suspension shall be imposed by the Vice Provost & Dean for Graduate Education after a majority vote in favor of the suspension by Graduate Council.
+The faculty member has the option of appealing the decision to the Provost’s office.
+Upon the receipt of the appeal request, the Provost has one calendar month to overturn this decision, otherwise the decision stands.

 Suspension shall not be imposed if either the Graduate Council vote does not reach a majority in support of the suspension, or the Vice Provost & Dean of Graduate Education does not approve suspension